anamiikajha/techBuzz/README.md

-# quiz-app
+# techBuzz
- React quiz app
+- Its a simple react quiz app